Melanopareiidae – Crescent-chests

 They are birds of arid scrub and generally forage on the ground, but their diet has not yet been recorded.
 Two species, the Collared Crescentchest and Olive-crowned Crescentchest, are widely distributed across central and southern Brazil, Bolivia, Paraguay and northern Argentina, whilst the other two species have a more restricted distribution in Peru and Ecuador.

 Little is known about the behaviour of the crescentchests.
 The only species about which anything is known about the breeding behaviour is the Olive-crowned Crescentchest.
 It is a seasonal breeder.
 Its nest is a 15 cm high cup made of vegetable fibres and palm fronds, hidden in grasses or low shrubs close to the ground.
-The clutch size is two to three eggs, the eggs are white with blotches or black spots.
+The clutch size is two to three eggs, which are white with blotches or black spots.

 No species of crescentchest is considered by the IUCN to be threatened by human activities, but the Marañón Crescentchest is listed as near threatened.
 Although the species is apparently tolerant of some disturbance it has a tiny global range and is uncommon even within that range.